Pomp and fractures: Defectors open Saudi-funded golf series - NewsBreak

 Pomp and fractures: Defectors open Saudi-funded golf series

-ST. ALBANS, England — (AP) — At a distance it looked like a military flypast and Grenadier Guards trumpeting in a royal-style occasion.
-Only it wasn’t an extension of Queen Elizabeth II's Jubilee celebrations but the launch of the Saudi-funded golf breakaway, attempting to bring a sense of faux regal pageantry to the rebellion splitting the sport.
+At a distance it looked like a military flypast and Grenadier Guards trumpeting in a royal-style occasion.
+Only it wasn’t an extension of Queen Elizabeth II 's Jubilee celebrations but the launch of the Saudi-funded golf breakaway, attempting to bring a sense of faux regal pageantry to the rebellion splitting the sport.

 The nine ageing planes rumbling overhead helped to mask the lack of significant crowd noise beyond the occasional shout of “Let’s go Phil” as he prepared to tee off.